- How do I register my child for Mill Valley Soccer?

 I volunteered, but was still charged a $50 Fee?
 Why, and how do I get that back?

-We charge all families a $50 Volunteer Fee at the point of check-out.
+We charge all families a $50 Volunteer Fee at the point of registration.
 For parents who fulfill their volunteer commitment, you will receive a $50 refund at the end of the season, directly to your credit card.
 In this way, we help fund the growing operational costs of our club, while rewarding those who still have the time and interest to volunteer.

 When do we know what team we are on?